- SFU in the World

 Graduate students (Master's and PhD) who meet the scholarship eligibility requirements.
 Undergraduate students are considered on a case-by-case basis.

-- CAD 10,200 for graduate students (Master's and PhD) for a minimum of four months or one academic term of study or research
+- CAD 10,700 for graduate students (Master's and PhD) for a minimum of four months or one academic term of research

-- CAD 12,700 for graduate students (Master's and PhD) for a period of five to six months of study or research
+- CAD 13,200 for graduate students (Master's and PhD) for a period of five to six months of research

 Eligible and complete applications will be evaluated based on the following criteria: